ALTES STEPS OUT OF COMFORT ZONE, INTO LEADERSHIP POSITION

 When asked to list all the child psychiatry outreach programs she has had a hand in creating or maintaining, Laine Young-Walker, MD ’97, for the sake of brevity, unleashes an acronym storm that leaves few corners of the alphabet untouched.
 There is SOAR, which includes EC-PBS and CPP, and there is Triple P, SWYC, MO- CPAP and MOCHILD.
 And that list doesn’t even include her fully spelled-out endeavors, such as the Bridge Program.

-Which begs a second question: If her schedule is already packed with her duties as the MU School of Medicine’s associate dean for student programs, chief of the Division of Child and Adolescent Psychiatry and professor in the Department of Psychiatry, why is she creating even more responsibilities?
+Which begs a second question: If her schedule is already packed with her duties as the MU School of Medicine’s associate dean for student programs, chief of the Division of Child and Adolescent Psychiatry and chair of the Department of Psychiatry, why is she creating even more responsibilities?

 “The inability to say no is the biggest thing,” Young-Walker said.
 “The second thing, though, is because I really want to feel like I’ve made an impact.
 If you look at my programs, they’re about access to child psychiatry or they’re about early intervention.
 What can we do at an early age to help that parent-child relationship, to help with social-emotional development?
 Studies show that a more positive, well-adjusted child will enter kindergarten more successful and ready to learn.”